 Mental Health Week events and activities, coordinated by the Mental Health Coalition of South Australia, aim to increase community awareness and interest in mental health and wellbeing.

-In 2015 events will be held from 2 to 10 October.
-Communities throughout metropolitan and rural South Australia will celebrate Mental Health Week with events, performances, poetry, stalls, discussions and more.
+In 2018, events will be held from 7 to 13 October.
+Communities throughout metropolitan and rural South Australia will celebrate Mental Health Week with events, exhibitions, poetry, stalls, discussions and more.